as87321234/AnsiNist2K/README.md

 ## General info

-The iNistPack is a java generic implementation of the NistPack.
-It has been premerly designed to create, read, update file following the American National Standard for Information Systems for "Data Format for the Interchange of Fingerprint, Facial, &amp; Scar Mark &amp; Tattoo (SMT) Information.
+The iNistPack package is an java implementation of the ANSI/NIST-ITL 1-2000 standard.
+This java librairie contains methods  for reading, writing, and manipulating the contents of ANSI/NIST data files.

+The java libraires is provide to parse ANSI/NIST files into memory, manipulate designated fields, and write the sequence back to file.
+This library is very similar to the an2ktool that can be used to work in batch mode.
+The librarie iNistPack works on Logical data units where specified contents may be extracted, inserted, substituted,or deleted from the file.

 The project inception was motivate by the need of having a non commercial Java implementation to create, read, write and update Electronic File Transfert file following the NIST format as describe in the following publication ["NIST Special Publication 500-245"](https://www.nist.gov/system/files/documents/itl/ansi/sp500-245-a16.pdf).

 ## Technologies